rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 ### Implementing Apply

 _Apply_ takes a function name and a list of arguments.
-It generates instructions to first evaluate each argument, then call the function with the argument results.
+First it recurses into _eval_ for each argument expression, then  generates instructions to call the function with the argument results.

 #### Calling functions